Disguised purse thieves still on the loose, police warn

 GREENVILLE, S.C.
-(WSPA) — Police say Upstate purse thieves who wear wigs are still on the loose.
+(WSPA) — Police said Upstate purse thieves who wear wigs are still on the loose.

-The Greenville Police Department says the suspects target women who leave purses in cars at gyms and public parking lots.
+The Greenville Police Department said the suspects target women who leave purses in cars at gyms and public parking lots.

 Tens of thousands of dollars have been withdrawn from victims’ bank accounts.